audersea/Auderset_etal_2022_nature/README.md

-# Auderset_etal_2022_nature
+# Enhanced ocean oxygenation during Cenozic warm periods

-Analysis for publication "Enhanced ocean oxygenation during Cenozoic warm periods"
+This notebooks here support the paper Enhanced ocean oxygenation during Cenozic warm periods.

+## How to use

+To run these notebook yourself, you will need to install the dependencies.